-Original research in refereed journals
+Poetry research in academic journals

 Link to journal